antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

       class or a tuple of classes, as supported by :func:`isinstance`).
       To check for the exact type, use :func:`assertIs(type(obj), cls) <assertIs>`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

-   It is also possible to check that exceptions and warnings are raised using the following methods:
+   It is also possible to check the production of exceptions, warnings and log messages using the following methods:

    +---------------------------------------------------------+--------------------------------------+------------+
    | Method                                                  | Checks that                          | New in     |